cwerner/saqc-playground/_sources/flows.md.txt

 ## 1. Check - Level 0

 :::{admonition} Summary
-Initial loading and validation of new data detected in the IMK-IFU `rawdata` folder.
+Initial loading and validation of new data batch detected in the IMK-IFU `rawdata` folder.
 :::

 :::{admonition} Operation